 Posted by Nathan on January 6th, 2014 | 0 comments

-I recently designed a website for my fiancé, Brian Panetta.
+I recently designed a website for Brian Panetta.
 Please explore this newly created music educator and conductor website and let me know if you have any feedback.
 The purpose of the site is to be a professional portfolio for Brian.
 To list his music teaching experiences we PDFed and attached his resume.
 We also created a media gallery with band/choir pictures and videos using Flagallery which was easy to install and customize.
 The contact forms are all powered by my favorite contact plugin, Contact Form 7.
 Their flexible design and format options helped me create an appealing way for music professionals to get in contact with Brian.
 I used the Thesis Theme and their new Classic Skin for this project.
 I really appreciated how its built-in responsive design made the site display well on both desktops and mobile devices.

 Let me know what you think of the site and if you have any suggestions for improving it.
 I hope to make it a quality outlet for Brian to enhance his music career.

 It is no secret that marketers at nonprofit organizations have limited time and resources.
 Commonly, nonprofits have a one-person marketing department or marketing tasks are divided between overloaded staff members and volunteers.
 On top of limited human resources, marketing budgets are typically small or nonexistent.
 To combat these constraints, nonprofit organizations need a marketing strategy with tactics that are both low-cost and effective.
 Through my experience helping market a variety of nonprofit organizations, I have discovered several key tactics that can help an organization get results on a budget.
 If these tactics are combined with a solid strategy, they will help any organization increase key performance indicators including awareness, donors, volunteers and clients.